leoronne/letmeask/README.md

 <br>

-It was Firstly idealized by @Rocketseat's Next Level Week #6 - Together.
+It was firstly idealized by @Rocketseat's Next Level Week #6 - Together.

 <br>